 Walmart, Tesla pause in legal fight over fiery solar panels

-In a joint statement Friday, the companies said they look forward to re-activating the panels once both sides are certain that all concerns have been addressed.
-Walmart spokesman Randy Hargrove said the lawsuit has not been dropped, but that the companies are “actively working” to resolve it.
+In joint statements Friday, the companies said they look forward to re-activating the panels once both sides are certain that all concerns have been addressed.

-According to the complaint, inspections found that several of Tesla’s solar panels were broken and that wires were hanging out, causing a fire hazard.
-Walmart said Tesla Inc., based in Palo Alto, California, engaged in “widespread, systemic negligence” and “failed to abide by prudent industry practices in installing, operating, and maintaining its solar systems.”
+Inspections found that several of Tesla’s solar panels were broken and that wires were hanging out, causing a fire hazard.
+In its lawsuit, Walmart said Tesla Inc., based in Palo Alto, California, engaged in “widespread, systemic negligence” and “failed to abide by prudent industry practices in installing, operating, and maintaining its solar systems.”

 Walmart said it had deals with Tesla Energy, formerly known as SolarCity, to install and maintain solar panels on 244 Walmart stores.